Trump says he'd meet with Iranian leaders with 'no preconditions'

 "If they want to meet, I'll meet," he said.
 "No preconditions."

-Trump met in June with North Korean dictator Kim Jong-un and with Russian President Vladimir Putin, whom U.S. intelligence agencies blame for interfering in the 2016 presidential election, earlier this month.
+Trump met with North Korean dictator Kim Jong Un in June and with Russian President Vladimir Putin, whom U.S. intelligence agencies blame for interfering in the 2016 presidential election, earlier this month.

 "Constructive engagement with Iran is a good thing, and the best way to achieve progress on the numerous concerns we have with Iran's activities," said David Mortlock, who worked on Iran sanctions policy for the National Security Council under President Barack Obama.
 "However, a meeting by itself isn't going to achieve progress.
 The administration needs to actually reach agreement with Iran on these issues, and abandoning the most successful agreement we have with Iran to curb its nuclear program certainly brings into question its willingness to reach an agreement with Iran on the substance."